-To apply for the fall 2020 COVID-19 Emergency Grant, you must:
+To apply for the COVID-19 Emergency Grant, you must:

 For non-citizen students: The COVID-19 Emergency Grant is intended to defray costs related to the current public health emergency and is not "income maintenance" and therefore should not be considered a "public benefit" for public charge purposes.
 If you have lost income due to campus jobs being suspended, you should seek relief for lost earning through federal or state-funded COVID-19-related unemployment benefits rather than CARES Act emergency grants, because unemployment benefits are excluded from public charge determinations.
 If you are concerned about potential public charge consequences, consult with an immigration attorney.
 Click here for legal resources for undocumented students.

 Qualifying COVID-19 emergencies include, but are not limited to:

 The COVID-19 Emergency Grant may be used for: